Community Staking Module | Integrations interfaces

 After the Node Operator has been created, new keys can be uploaded using the following methods in a similar way to Node Operator creation, providing a bond.

-Now, the required bond will account for the current NOs underbond or overbond, increasing or decreasing the required amount, respectively.
+Now, the required bond will account for the current NOs unbonded keys and penalties, or excess bond, increasing or decreasing the required amount, respectively.

 The Node Operator is able to remove their yet undeposited keys by calling removeKeys.